Lamden/lamden_link_docs/swapLamdenNative2other.md

 ### STEP 2️⃣
 ![lamden-external-step2](./static/lamden-external-step2.png ':size=800')

-1. You'll be prompted to connect your MetaMask Wallet
+For Step 2, you'll be prompted to connect your MetaMask Wallet.

+1. Click *Next Step*

 >[!Tip]
 >Some common issues you might encounter:<br/>